sighupio/fury-kubernetes-on-premises/README.md

 ## Overview

-**Kubernetes Fury on-premises** uses a collection of open source tools to install Kubernetes in a on-premises environment.
+**Kubernetes Fury on-premises** uses a collection of open source tools to install Kubernetes in an on-premises environment.

 ## Packages